KOBENDigital/StopIt/README.md

 ## 📖 Documentation

 1. Create a Data type of type `StopIt` in the backoffice.
-2. Add StopIt to your DocType or MediaType
+2. Add StopIt to your DocType or MediaType.
+The Alias must be set to `udufStopIt`
-   - For Content Types, add it to the DocType.
+   - For Content Types (Coming Soon), add it to the DocType.
    - For Media Types, add it to the MediaType.
 3. For any node you want to lock, toggle the lock switch and save / publish.